dougeby/IntuneDocs/intune/includes/intune-notices.md

 - Deadline settings will replace the “Allow user to restart (engaged restart) option in the console in the 1910 update.

 #### What can I do to prepare for this change?
 Start using the deadline settings in 1908 by configuring them with your desired values.
-Once you have that in place, you can set the engaged restart setting to “Not configured” to prepare for these being removed from the console in October.
+Once you have that in place, you can set the engaged restart setting to “Not configured” to prepare for these settings being removed from the console in October.

 Update your documentation and any automation scripts if needed.